 This competition uses data from actual aggregate mining companies.
 This is real data and will therefore represent the type of information you will have as a mining engineer in the future.
 The company that donated the information has hundreds of thousands of dollars invested in the data and is proprietary to that company.
 Therefore, the data should be respected and not reproduced or used for any other purposes without approval from the SDC committee.
-This requirement includes use of the data for senior design or capstone projects.
+Note that competition data may NOT be used for senior design or capstone projects.

-If students are looking for senior design or capstone project data, please contact Andrew Storey (astorey@luckstone.com).
+If students are looking for senior design or capstone project data, please contact Tyler Faulkner (tfaulkner@carlsonsw.com) or Dan Sadtler (Sadtler.daniel@gmail.com).
 A number of companies from previous competitions have generously allowed the SDC committee to share historic SDC Competition data with students for this purpose.